yeuchi/RunYasso800/README.md

 ## Measure of success
-It is a success workout if the sprint time total is less than sprint goal defined.
+It is a success workout if the sprint time total is under your sprint goal.

 # Introduction
 This is a mobile phone implementation of Yasso800 in Kotlin for runners.
 I intend to use this for my personal marathon training.
 Hopefully, it is useful to you! (for those whom don't have a fancy running watch with this feature)